Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin Page: update icons for security settings.
+* Backup: support for Jetpack Backup functionality with simpler configuration.
 * Block Editor: provide block previews for Jetpack blocks.
 * Block Editor: allow authors to upload videos to our Jetpack Videos service from the Video Block.
 * Block Editor: add image size option to the Slideshow block.